jsherwood00/amgr-local/README.md

     a limitation, just one approach.
 Another would be to embed all reviews for a product together, so the user query would be compared to a set of "summarized" product reviews, where each embedding it is compared to is 1 product's embedding for all of its reviews.

+**Credits**: this is an individual project and an extension of work done in a Fall 2024 Big Data course.
+That project can be viewed here: https://github.com/jsherwood00/amgr, and was developed by a 5-person team and with Professor Koochaksaraei's mentorship.
+All team members are credited there.